10 Eco Friendly Houses in India That Inspires Sustainability

 The environmentally friendly, cost-efficient, and climate-responsible layout of the 1,400-square-foot building situated on the 5,000-square-foot lot includes features such as a climate-responsive design.
 It is a total example of the ideal low budget eco friendly house.

-The farmer's house, where he lives with his wife and two sons, was constructed on a limited financial plan.
+The farmer's house is a perfect example of low-cost eco friendly houses in India, where he lives with his wife and two sons, was constructed on a limited financial plan.
 The home exudes a sense of the local area and maintains an organic link with its environs.
 The company sourced materials readily available in the area to build the house.
 The bricks and fly ash jali blocks were made with resources accessible within a three-kilometre radius of the production site.
 They kept the home decor looking raw and rustic throughout the house.

 5. Hosamane in Bangalore